CraCS-research-group/ANSYS-Fatigue-Cohesive-Element/README.md

 LICENSE
 ---------------
-Copyright (c) 2023, CraCS Research Group, Siemens Gamesa RE, and Universitat de Girona All rights reserved.
+Copyright (c) 2023, CraCS Research Group at Aalborg University, Siemens Gamesa RE, and Universitat de Girona All rights reserved.

 This project is licensed under the terms of the GNU Lesser General Public License v3.0 license.